23/04/2025

 One day, some of these people started moving on/away from our friendship.
 They never said why, and I don't recall ever hurting them or wronging them in any way.
 I often even asked common friends their opinion and they also couldn't understand why that was.
 Mind you, I have friendships that have lasted for up to 28 years, and they're still going strong.
 So, I'm fully capable of maintaining long-term platonic relationships.

 But, it seems that for some reason, certain people can't.
-I do take it personally and it is hurtful, even though, I'm aware that not everyone can't maintain long-term friendships, and it's not exclusive to me.
+I do take it personally and it is hurtful, even though, I'm aware that not everyone can maintain long-term friendships, and it's not exclusive to me.
 Sometimes their own trauma and mental health struggles may be the reason we drift apart.
 However, mourning a friendship, or when a friendship turns into an acquaintanceship, is wounding, lengthy and sometimes, something I may not recover from.

 .
 Picture taken by me, Hastings, England.